So You Want To Start A Bakery

-Have you ever passed a bakery and thought “hey...I could do that”?
-You may have a few great recipes up your sleeve but moist cupcakes and crispy cookies won’t be nearly enough to brave the road to bakery success.
-Your starting capital, location, and your choice to franchise or go it alone are only a few of the things you will need to clarify before starting out a bakery business.
-Above all, make sure you purchase the right baking equipment and baking supplies for your needs!
+Have you ever passed a bakery and thought you had the skill and talent to open your own?
+You may have a few great recipes up your sleeve, but moist cupcakes and chewy cookies won’t be nearly enough to brave the road to bakery success.
+Your starting capital, location, and your choice to franchise or go it alone are only a few of the things you will need to settle on when considering how to start a bakery business.

 Solo or Franchise?

 The idea of opening a bakery from scratch can be terrifying to some.
 This is one reason why many people choose to open a franchise.
 While franchises do have their perks - like already having an established name, a fan base, and, in some cases, help with startup costs - they aren’t entirely hassle free.

 Capital is the name of the game with any business, especially a franchise.
 To give you a better idea of what your bottom line may look like, consult the following chart that shows a few popular bakery franchises and their costs.
 Bear in mind that franchise fees are a one-time set up fee.
 Royalties are percentages that the franchisee pays every year.
 Some of these fees may be reduced after several years.
 The total invest estimates these fees as well as property purchases or leases and equipment:

 |FRANCHISE||FRANCHISE FEE||ROYALTY FEE||TERM OF AGREEMENT||TOTAL INVESTMENT|

 |Great American Cookie Co.||$30,000||6%||Concurrent w/ Lease||$138,000 to $680,000|

 |Cinnabon||$30,000||5%||10 to 20 Years||$175,000 to $362,960|